About

 Since 1982, we have trained more veterinary specialists in medical, surgical, and radiation oncology than any other institution in the world.
 Training tomorrow’s specialists is pivotal to ensuring every pet diagnosed with cancer has access to expert care.

 As members of a land grant institution, we are committed to sharing our knowledge and expertise.
-Through our consultation service, we work with referring veterinarians and their clients.
-Each year, we welcome nearly fifty professional visitors from around the globe.
-Our efforts also extend to the general public to raise awareness of pet cancer, the similarities of cancer across species, and the benefits of comparative oncology research.
+Through our Consultation Service, we work with referring veterinarians and their clients.
+Each year, we welcome professional visitors from around the globe.
+Our efforts extend to the general public to raise pet cancer awareness, explain the similarities of cancer across species, and share the benefits of comparative oncology research.

 Your gift is an investment in the Flint Animal Cancer Center's critical work to help pets and people with cancer.
 Together, we will find a cure.